Jack-cl-dev/StrideSneaks/README.md

 - [X] Create register page UI
 - [X] Add function: Hash registered passwords and compare hashes in login
 - [ ] Add function: Take inputed user details (from register page) and add to database
+- [ ] Launch the final product on github sites for ease of viewing (probably a seperate repo for formatting reasons)